Here is a guide to introduce you to our treatment center and therapy programs and help you know what to expect before you arrive.

 Primary Substance Use Disorder or Primary Mental Health

-Denver Mental Health and Counseling offers programs for those seeking outpatient addiction treatment or mental health counseling.
-For those with a substance use disorder and a co-occuring mental health disorder, we can treat both simultaneously for holistic healing and long-term success in recovery.
+Denver Mental Health and Counseling offers programs for those seeking outpatient addiction treatment.
+For those with a substance use disorder and a co-occurring mental health disorder, we can treat both simultaneously for holistic healing and long-term success in recovery.

 Intensive Outpatient for Substance Use Disorder Only (In-person or Virtual)